glandfried/ergodicity/notes.md

 But is this model realistic?

-This is because we are facing a multiplicative process.

-When the asymmetry between real physical effects of gains and losses is large, people quite reasonably 'pay to avoid losses' (e.g. buy insurance).

-When it is not large, people don't unreasonably mind losses, and won't pay to avoid them.

 *Comparing what happens over time to what happens in expectation is a well-known problem in statistical mechanics, called "the ergodicity problem.*